Poetry Girls Boarding House

 About the House Parent

-Together with her highly experienced Deputies, Maggie Strain looks after the girls in Poetry and Syntax girl's Boarding House.
+Together with her highly experienced Deputies, Maggie Strain looks after the girls in Poetry and Rhetoric girl's Boarding House.
 Maggie has lived at Stonyhurst for over 20 years, and has worked here over 10 years.
 Living in the boarding house, with her husband Tim, who is Deputy House Parent of Higher Line Boys, Maggie has three adult children, a son who teaches at Stonyhurst, a son who is a PhD student, and a daughter who is completing her MA.
 Maggie's two grandsons attend our Prep School, Stonyhurst St Mary’s Hall.

 Prior to joining Stonyhurst, Maggie was a House Parent at Bedstone College in Shropshire, looking after senior boys, alongside her husband.